Dog Treat Recipes

 Serena is the author of the go-to dog mom bible, Dog Mama, and the popular dog treat recipe book, Healthy Homemade Dog Treats.

-In my house they usually get gobbled up by my husband and I with a few left for Coco Bean – and depending on how big the puppy eyes she gives us, maybe more.
+You see in my house, they usually get gobbled up by my husband and I (with just a few left for Coco Bean – oops!)

 Ingredients: